raspberrypilearning/quiz-time/en/step_3.md

 In this step you will create a function to check the user's answer and let them know if they were right!

-The starter project already has a `scripts.js` file that contains variables and constants for the
+The starter project already has a `scripts.js` file that contains constants.

 ### Create the checkAnswer function